 - Data protection for existing enterprise apps without having to update the apps now and then;

 - Remote wiping of corporate data without affecting personal data

 - Audit reports of app usage and tracking purposes for a range of issues – including data leakage

-- EDP integrates with your existing system to save to time and effort on providing user access rights and other functions.
+- EDP integrates with your existing system to save time and effort in providing user access rights and other functions.

-The only pre-requisite to use EDP in Windows 10 is that you should be having Windows Intune, System Center 2012 Configuration Manager, OR your own company-wide Mobile Device Management (MDM) solution.
+The only pre-requisite to using EDP in Windows is that you should have Windows Intune, System Center Configuration Manager, OR your own company-wide Mobile Device Management (MDM) solution.